ibm-cloud-docs/satellite/connector-multiple-windows-agent.md

 - Installing multiple Windows agents requires 25MB of memory to be preserved for each agent.

-- Running traffic across agents adds up to ~70MB of memory and approximately 15% CPU utilization per agent, with bandwidth reaching 150–200 Mbps per agent.
-Source: [Connector agent resource requirements](/docs/satellite?topic=satellite-connector-agent).
+- Running traffic across agents adds up to ~70MB of memory and approximately 15% central processing unit (CPU) utilization per agent, with bandwidth reaching 150–200 Mbps per agent.
+Source: [Connector agent resource requirements](/docs/satellite?topic=satellite-run-agent-locally).

 ## Installing multiple Windows agents
 {: #install-multiple}

-To deploy multiple agents on a single hots, you must use a configFile parameter.
+To deploy multiple agents on a single host, you must use a configFile parameter.

-1. From the CLI, run the following command to download the agent `.zip` file.
+1. From the CLI, run the following command to download the agent `.zip` (ZIP archive) file.

     ```sh
     ibmcloud sat agent attach --platform windows